 Work plan was presented by Mr Frederic Firmin.

 Orange commented that in most cases, we know that whatever a group does is stage X (e.g. stage 2 for SA2) but other groups may define stage 2 and stage 3.
 It is important to be able to track the progress of those stages independently.
 Orange suggested to add a column to indicate which stage the WI belongs to.
-He told CT that he sent you an e-mail about this and that he would probably make the same comment in SA.
+Orange have sent to MCC Work Plan manager an e-mail about this and that Orange would probably make the same comment in SA.

 CT acting Chair added that it’s probably best to decouple the stage 2 and stage 3 in different WIDs whenever a group gets to deal with both.